-Application form C (PDF) is for anyone with a diagnosed mental disorder and/or cognitive impairment.
+Use Application form (risk in traffic) for anyone with a diagnosed mental disorder and/or cognitive impairment.
 Only those most in need will be eligible.
 This is defined as:

 People, who as a result of a diagnosed mental disorder or cognitive impairment, have no awareness of danger from traffic and are likely to compromise their safety, or the safety of others.
-Rerturn your paper application to: to any Midlothian library or post to:
+Rerturn your paper application: to any Midlothian library or by post: